 Caution: some soils are not suitable for tea

 A soil test can also put the brakes on your gardening plans.
 For example, you might learn from the analysis that trace elements such as manganese or zinc are at toxic levels.
-If you know this information before you begin your tea project then you can save yourself a whole lot of time, money, and trouble.
+If you know this information before you begin your tea project then you make attempts at soil remediation and thereby save yourself a lot of time, money, and trouble.

 A more likely finding from your soil analysis is something ordinary such as too much carbon in the soil.
 Carbon is absolutely the backbone of organic life, but it can build up so high that nitrogen gets tied up by soil microbes that are busy digesting the carbon.
-In turn, plants are starved for nitrogen and get very sad.
+In turn, plants are starved for nitrogen and show very little growth, or worse.

-If you know that your future tea garden space was previously landscaped, then use caution.
-Large quantities of non-decomposed material such as wood chips may have been spread as mulch, which is great even for tea but not if the chips were incorporated into the soil.
-In the latter case, soil microbes will work against your tea plants rather than with them.
+If you know that your available garden space was previously landscaped, then use caution.
+Large quantities of undecomposed material such as wood chips may have been spread as mulch and then incorporated into the soil.
+In this case, soil microbes will work against your tea plants rather than with them.

 You will know if you have too much carbon in the soil if your soil analysis also shows high levels of calcium.
 Too much of either carbon or calcium can hinder tea growth and should be remedied before starting your tea garden.
 Follow the soil prescription as a good starting guide.